epam-cross-platform-lab/swagger-dart-code-generator/README.md

 [![codecov](https://codecov.io/gh/epam-cross-platform-lab/swagger-dart-code-generator/branch/master/graph/badge.svg)](https://codecov.io/gh/epam-cross-platform-lab/swagger-dart-code-generator)
 <a href="https://github.com/epam-cross-platform-lab/swagger-dart-code-generator"><img src="https://img.shields.io/github/stars/epam-cross-platform-lab/swagger-dart-code-generator?style=social" alt="Discord"></a>

 SwaggerDartCodeGenerator is a code generator that looks for `*.swagger` files and builds `.swagger.dart` files, based on the schema.
-Codegenration based on Chopper and JsonAnnotation models and can be configured for your needs.
+Code generation based on Chopper and JsonAnnotation models and can be configured for your needs.

 ---